JKoppel93/neighborhoodmap/readme.md

 == CREDITS ==

-*Author - Jacob Koppel *Modified code used from Google Maps API documentation and previous Udacity lessons. *filterLocations function in main.js modified from Stack Overflow. *Bootstrap, Knockout, and jQuery for backend framework to project
+*Author - Jacob Koppel
+*Tips and debugging - Viraj-3 from Udacity Forums *Modified code used from Google Maps API documentation and previous Udacity lessons.
+*filterLocations function in main.js modified from Stack Overflow.
+*Bootstrap, Knockout, and jQuery for backend framework to project *Loading gif from giphy